 Another hugely wildlife-friendly plant, you’ll be encouraging plenty more blooms to grow by cutting echinaceas back.
-Keep an eye out for slugs that’ll attempt to thwart your efforts.
+Keep an eye out for slugs and snails on young plants.

 Many rudbeckias can grow so tall that they risk flopping over in windy weather.
 Chelsea chopping them will help to restrict their height.

 Sedums are prone to becoming leggy and looking untidy.
-Give them the Chelsea haircut to encourage a neater, more compact shape, with more flowers.
+Give them the Chelsea chop to encourage a neater, more compact shape, with more flowers.